Decent work: Sustainable development and decent work targets

 The Sustainable Development Goals also proclaims decent work for sustainable economic growth.
 The Goal aims to increase labor productivity, reduce the unemployment rate, and improve access to financial services and benefits.
 Encouraging entrepreneurship and job creation are key to this, as are effective measures to eradicate forced labour, slavery and human trafficking.
 With these targets in mind, the goal is to achieve full and productive employment, and decent work, for all women and men by 2030.
 The ILO Decent Work Agenda's areas of concern has been mentioned in other development targets such as in reducing poverty and increasing access to education.
 The UN believes that the ILO Decent Work Agenda plays an active role in achieving sustainable development.

 Challenges in implementation

 Although few disagree with the Decent Work Agenda in principle, actually achieving decent work poses challenges and controversies.
 In Africa, for example, informal employment is the norm, while well-paying jobs that offer social-protection benefits are the exception.
 This has been attributed to difficulties in obtaining formal sector jobs due to the creasing pressure of globalization.
-But there do exist debates on whether reducing the size of the informal economy would bring about social welfare.
+But there do exist debates on whether reducing the size of the informal economy or organizing its members into trade unions would bring about social welfare.